petertorelli/iota_game/README.md

 2. Reset - Reset the board, reshuffle, and deal
 3. Autoplay Once - Causes the engine to finish the game
 4. Autoplay Forever - Play until clicking "Stop"
+5. Set seed - The game uses a PRNG and reports the seed at each game; a seed can be set with this option
+6. Export/Import - The game state can be exported as a hex string, or re-imported via cut-and-paste into this area.

+Each time a game finishes, the scores, board side, and # of turns are reported on the left-hand side.
 Note that it does not render while autoplaying as it becomes progressively slower.

-Each time a game finishes, the scores, board side, and # of turns are reported on the left-hand side.

 # Running